soo-hwanlee/soo-hwanlee.github.io/_pages/research.md

 - To appear \| Beyond linearity and beyond English: Language model performance on Korean NPI licensing. _Proceedings of SCiL 2026_. (with C. Lee and G-H. Shin)
 - To appear \| GPT surprisal as a limited proxy for human sentence acceptability: Evidence from Korean clausal constructions. _Proceedings of CogSci 2026_. (with C. Lee and G-H. Shin)
 - 2026 \| Probability versus prompting: Language model performance on dependencies beyond English. _Studies in Linguistics_. (with S. Wang)
+- 2026 \| Open-access Dataset on Acceptability Ratings of Korean Clausal Constructions by Humans and GPT Models. _Proceedings of LREC 2026_. (with G-H. Shin and C. Lee) [[link](https://doi.org/10.63317/2icd7h29b849)]
 - 2024 \| Language model performance on English control constructions and its implications. _Journal of Linguistic Science_. [[link](https://www.kci.go.kr/kciportal/ci/sereArticleSearch/ciSereArtiView.kci?sereArticleSearchBean.artiId=ART003101345)]
 - 2023 \| Do language models know how to be polite?. _Proceedings of SCiL 2023_. (with S. Wang) [[link](https://openpublishing.library.umass.edu/scil/article/id/972/)]
 - 2023 \| Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models. _Transactions on Machine Learning Research (TMLR)_. (with various authors) [[link](https://openreview.net/pdf?id=uyTL5Bvosj)]